geojeff/ThothApp/README.md

     git submodule update --init

 This will install Thoth-SC, the fork of SproutCore mentioned above, and scui into your frameworks directory.
+If it doesn't (check for empty directories), then you will need to clone Thoth-SC, sproutcore-ui as scui, and sproutcore directly.

 A Special Tweak
 ---------------